josephlewis/leastcostpath/README.md

       * Least Cost Paths created using the create_CCP_lcps are automically ordered low-to-high cost if the cost_distance argument is TRUE
       * Least Cost Paths created using the create_banded_lcps are automically ordered low-to-high cost if the cost_distance argument is TRUE
 -   version 1.3.9
       * Implemented create_stochastic_lcp.
 Based on the method proposed by Pinto and Keitt (2009).
 See function documentation for reference.
+-   version 1.4.0
+      * Refactored code to enable greater flexibility
+      * * Added 32 and 48 neighbour matrices based on [Kovanen and Sarjakoski (2015)](https://doi.org/10.1145/2803172) (see leastcostpath::neighbours_32 and leastcostpath::neighbours_48 for their layout)
+      * Implemented create_wide_lcp.
+Inspired by [Shirabe (2016)](https://doi.org/10.1080/13658816.2015.1124435)
+      * Removed 'all' cost_function argument from create_slope_cs.

 Authors
 -------